What Is a Bachelor’s Degree? Requirements, Costs, and More

 Learn more: Is College Worth It?

-Online vs. on-campus bachelor’s degrees
+Online vs. on-campus bachelor’s degree classes

-In-person interaction: Face-to-face interaction is essential to some people but may be less of a priority to others.
+• In-person interaction: Face-to-face interaction is essential to some people but may be less of a priority to others.
 How important it is might depend on certain factors like your major and what sort of experience you want out of a bachelor’s degree program.
 While certain majors, like computer science, may be more conducive to taking online, others, like theater, might be more suitable for in-person learning.
 Being on campus can give you many extracurricular options, while online schools can also expose you to a community of people across the country and around the globe.

 Online programs are constantly evolving, and many have adjusted to create opportunities to interact with other students, professors, and alumni.
-Online degrees can now give students the chance to work in group projects, join study groups, or network with alumni, all from behind the computer screen.
+Online degrees can now give students the chance to work on group projects, join study groups, or network with alumni, all from behind the computer screen.

 Placeholder

-Affordability: Because of lower overhead costs, online bachelor’s degrees tend to be more affordable than those on traditional campuses.
+• Affordability: Because of lower overhead costs, online bachelor’s degrees tend to be more affordable than those on traditional campuses.
 Of course, factors like whether or not the college is public or private, in-state or out-of-state, and how much financial aid you receive will all affect the price of a school, whether it’s online or in-person.
 The good news is that you may qualify for federal aid in either case.
 Filling out your FAFSA can be a good place to start.

 Learn more: What to Do if You Can't Afford College (Even With Financial Aid)